YunchuLiu/Portfolio/_projects/project-5.md

   Three Euler angels for the spheical joint were derived from the NITE rotation data between `/right_elbow` and `/right_shoulder` Since the original data from TransformListener is in Quaternion, the [Transformations.py](https://github.com/ros/geometry/blob/hydro-devel/tf/src/tf/transformations.py) module was used for conversion.

-* Mapping from human joint angles to character joints is illustrated in the following sketch:
+* Mapping from human joint angles to character joints is illustrated in the following sketch.
+The joint connecting Link 3 and link 7 is a spherical joint and the rest are revolute joints.

-  The joint connecting Link 3 and link 7 is a spherical joint and all the others are revolute joint.
+  The real-time mapping was completed in [first.py](https://github.com/YunchuLiu/Human-Character-Mapping/blob/master/src/first.py) The utility functions can be sourced in [utility.py](https://github.com/YunchuLiu/Human-Character-Mapping/blob/master/src/utility.py).
+Once the calibration is completed, typing `roslaunch human_char_mapping myrobot.launch` in another terminal, an RViz will pop up and allows the user to visualize the animation.

 <div style="text-align:center">